svikashk/docs/guide/creating-and-organizing-features-inside-your-project.md

 parent: Get Started
 title: Create Features
 page_title: Create Features
-description: Learn how to create and organize multiple Features inside your project.
+description: Learn how to create and organize multiple Features inside your squad.
 permalink: get-started/creating-features/
 ---

-# Creating Features inside your project
+# Creating Features inside your squad

-Now that you've created a project, let us go ahead and to create Features in your project.
+Now that you've created a squad, let us go ahead and to create Features in your squad.
 {: .fs-6 .fw-300 }

-With Features in Zepel, you can break your project by specific features your team is working on.
-That way, you get to neatly organize your entire project and see where each feature stands.
+With Features in Zepel, you can break your squad by specific features your team is working on.
+That way, you get to neatly organize your entire squad and see where each feature stands.

 This gives you the ability to easily organize your entire team based on the features they're working and drill into the details for each of them.